Skip to main content

 About me:

 I am an educator and researcher specialising in inclusion and educational psychology.
-My research interests reside in the areas of inclusion, emotions in education, wellbeing in schools and relational approaches to education.
+My research interests reside in the areas of inclusion, school belonging, emotions in the curriculum and relational approaches to education.
 I am particularly interested in research topics that explore the role of emotions in the curriculum to cultivate teacher and student socioemotional competencies; and teacher professional development through action research.

 In the area of inclusion, my work lies in understanding the processes that contribute to developing an inclusive school ethos and nurturing a strong sense of belonging among students with special educational needs (SEN).
 In my doctorate, I explored the relationship between the inclusivity of school ethos and its effect on the social relationships and sense of school belonging of students with social, emotional, and mental health difficulties (SEMH) as a SEN category.
 Findings revealed a strong correlation between students with SEMH sense of school belonging and their perceived relationships with teachers.
 Interviews conducted with SEMH students shed light on the fact that they tend to have better perceived relationships with teachers who demonstrate approachability and exhibit proficiency in effectively managing misbehaviour.